 Finding a good real estate location for a cannabis company remains the biggest hurdle for license applicants.

-Chandler favored an idea posed by lawyer and social justice advocate Chirali Patel encouraging the CRC to hold an in-person town hall where questions would be answered.
+Chandler favored an idea by justice advocate Chirali Patel encouraging the CRC to hold an in-person town hall where questions would be answered.

-“We urge Governor Murphy to exert his influence to speed up the licensing process and award licenses to Black entrepreneurs in the name of social justice,” he added.
+“We urge Governor Murphy to exert his influence to speed up the licensing process.
+Award licenses to Black entrepreneurs in the name of social justice,” he added.

 “We all have the same goal.
 We’re just going about it the wrong way,” he said.